Black-Capped Chickadee: Small Bird With Big Personality

 The male is the only one to give the Fee-bee call.
 When you hear it you know it is a male.

-Mating and Courtship Breeding Habits
+Pairing and Breeding Habits

 They also use physical displays to attract mates.
 For example, males may puff out their feathers and hop around to show off their physical attributes.

-This behavior is known as "courtship feeding" and is thought to be a way for males to show their ability to provide for potential offspring.
+Males may also offer food to females known as "courtship feeding" and is thought to be a way for males to show their ability to provide for potential offspring.

 Do They Mate for Life?

-One birdhouse was larger than the other, so more nesting material was added.
+One bird house was larger than the other, so more nesting material was added.
 Interesting to note, both nests raised 6 chicks.

 During the incubation period, the male will bring food to her.
 He will also chase any other males out of the territory.